 Understanding capital gains tax in Germany

-If you’re invested in stocks or ETFs, or earning interest on a savings account in Germany, you’ll need to know your way around capital gains tax.
-Learn the basics here.
+If you’re invested in stocks or ETFs, or earning interest on a savings account, these earnings are subject to capital gains tax.
+Here, you’ll learn everything you need to know about this tax.

 7 min read